-If your watch has a compass, we show a navigational arrow whilst you follow a route.
+If your watch has a compass, and OS 6 or above, we show a navigational arrow whilst you follow a route.
 You also need to start the route on the watch, so download it to the watch - either using the Add to watch from the phone, or direct download on the watch - then start from the watch.
 Navigation is then the screen after the map.
 If you press and hold on the map, choose Rotate, the map then rotates with the compass to be correctly orientated.

 Force touch on the route details screen to delete a route (and saved maps for the route) off the watch.

 Select ‘Track Recorder’ when you open the Watch app, then hit ‘Record Track’.
 You need your iPhone in close proximity to the Watch for this to work, as the track will be recorded on your phone.
 A track will be recorded automatically when you start following a route on the Watch, if you have your iPhone with you.

 As you swipe through the Watch screens you can view your GPS location on the same zoomable map that’s open on your iPhone, with your track appearing as a green line on the map.
 Plus, view live stats including GPS position, altitude, elevation gain, distance travelled and trip time.

 For best results when used with Apple Workouts start and stop track record on the iPhone, rather than on the watch.